Thirunarayur Nambi Temple

+The temple is one of the Pancha Kshethram where Maha Lakshmi was found as girl child Vanjulavalli - the daughter of Maharishi Medhavi.
+The other four temples of the Pancha Kshethram are Sarangapani temple, Kumbakonam, Oppiliappan temple, Sundararaja Perumal Temple, Salem and Venkateswara Temple, Tirumala.

 The temple is believed to have been built by Kochengat Cholan of the late 3rd century CE, with later contributions from Medieval Cholas and Vijayanagara kings.
 A granite wall surrounds the temple, enclosing all its shrines, while it has a five-tiered rajagopuram, the temple's gateway tower.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Vishnu is believed to have appeared to the sage Medhavi and married his daughter at this temple, witnessed by Brahma and other gods.
 Six daily rituals and four yearly festivals are held at the temple, of which the Brahmotsavam, celebrated during the Tamil month of Margali (December–January), is the most prominent.
 The Kal Garuda image in the temple used during the festive occasions is believed to increase in weight seeking 4, 8, 16, 32, 64 and 128 people in succession when the procession comes out of various gates from the sanctum to the main entrance of the temple.
 Nachiyarkovil is famous for Nachiarkoil lamp brass lamp.
 The lamps are made by resident artisans called Pathers (Kammalar) who are living in large numbers at Kammalar street, Natchiyarkovil.

 Legend

-As per Hindu legend, the sage Medhavi was doing penance at this place.
+As per Hindu legend, the sage Medhavi was doing penance of goddess Mahalakshmi at this place.
 While taking a bath in the river, he found an image of Chakratalvar entwined with Yoga Narasimha.
 A divine voice asked him to install the image in his hermitage and worship it.
-The goddess Niladevi, the aspect of Lakshmi, and a consort of Vishnu chose to grow in the hermitage and appeared to the sage in the form of a small girl and requested him to take care of her.
+The goddess Niladevi, the aspect of Lakshmi, and a consort of Vishnu chose to grow in the hermitage and appeared to the sage in the form of a small girl under a tree (Vanjula Tree) and hence Medhavi Maharishi named her "VANJULAVALLI" and raised her as his foster daughter.
 Vishnu traveled in search of Niladevi (Vanjulavalli) on his vehicle Garuda, the demigod-eagle.
 Garuda found the presence of Niladevi in the hermitage.
 Vishnu appeared to Medhavi, pleased by the latter's devotion and asked his daughter to be married to him.
-The sage happily married Vanjulavalli to Vishnu and requested him to stay in his place, which Vishnu accepted.
+The sage happily aggred to marry Vanjulavalli to Vishnu, but under the condition that Nachiyar (Lakshmi) should always have primacy over Vishnu.
+Vishnu accepted his condition and both stayed in the ksetra upon his request.
+Because of the Medhavi's boon, in Nachiyar Koli the goddess rules over the God.
+Thayar (Lakshmi) is seated in the centeral sanctum alongside Perumal (Vishnu).
+In the processions, Lakshmi always comes first and Vishnu follows.
 There is another local legend that king Kochengat Cholan was once defeated and he was advocated to seek the blessings of Vishnu, which he obliged.